poojavjpy/HHO-Based-Fused-Model-for-Locust-Detection/README.md

 # HHO-Based-Fused-Model-for-Locust-Detection
 🔍 A deep learning–based object detection model for locust identification using a fused YOLOv5 + YOLOv8 ensemble.
-Proposed method Fuse the strengths of YOLOv5 and YOLOv8 to build a fast, reliable locust detector for real-world agricultural monitoring.
+The proposed method employs Harris Hawks Optimization (HHO)–based fusion, leveraging the strengths of YOLOv5 and YOLOv8 to build a fast and reliable locust detector for real-world agricultural monitoring.

 📌 Project Overview
 This is the official repository for my research paper.

-"Enhanced Locust Detection in Smart Farming Using YOLOv5 and YOLOv8 with Data Augmentation: A Comparative Performance Evaluation" with DOI 10.48084/etasr.11843 .
-This study aims to detect locusts in images using YOLOv5 and YOLOv8 models.
-The dataset has been curated, annotated and augmentated specifically for this task.
+This study proposes an optimized fusion approach for locust detection in agricultural images using a combination of YOLOv5 and YOLOv8 models.
+The fusion is performed through Harris Hawks Optimization (HHO), effectively leveraging the strengths of both architectures to achieve higher accuracy and robustness.
+The dataset has been carefully curated, annotated, and augmented for this specific task.
-This repository presents a comparative evaluation of YOLOv5 and YOLOv8 for locust detection.
+This repository presents the implementation and performance evaluation of the proposed HHO-based fused YOLOv5–YOLOv8 model for real-world locust identification in smart farming applications.
 The study was conducted on:

 1️⃣ A curated dataset specifically prepared for locust detection.